Suhaibinator/URouter/README.md

 - **High Performance**: Built on top of julienschmidt/httprouter for blazing-fast O(1) path matching
 - **Comprehensive Test Coverage**: Maintained at over 90% code coverage to ensure reliability
-- **Sub-Router Overrides**: Configure timeouts and body size limits at the global, sub-router, or route level
+- **Sub-Router Overrides**: Configure timeouts, body size limits, and rate limits at the global, sub-router, or route level
 - **Middleware Support**: Apply middleware at the global, sub-router, or route level with proper chaining
 - **Generic-Based Marshaling/Unmarshaling**: Use Go 1.18+ generics for type-safe request and response handling
 - **Configurable Timeouts**: Set timeouts at the global, sub-router, or route level with cascading defaults
 - **Body Size Limits**: Configure maximum request body size at different levels to prevent DoS attacks
+- **Rate Limiting**: Flexible rate limiting with support for IP-based, user-based, and custom strategies
 - **Path Parameters**: Easy access to path parameters via request context
 - **Graceful Shutdown**: Properly handle in-flight requests during shutdown
 - **Prometheus Integration**: Built-in support for Prometheus metrics